 On the weekend of May 7/8, me and my colleagues from JCNS at MLZ were given beamtime at the thermal three-axes spectrometer EIGER at the spallation source SINQ from PSI (Paul Scherrer Institute) in Villigen (Switzerland).

 It was the first time that we had the opportunity to run our approach ARIANE (ARtificial Intelligence-Assisted Neutron Experiments) for an AI-assisted TAS (three-axes spectrometry) experiment after over 1.5 years of development.
-Our general aim was to reproduce results from Li et al., 2014 (Fig. 1b) and investigate some of our approach’s properties.
+Our general aim was to reproduce results from Li et al., 2014 (Fig. 1b) using our approach and investigate some of its properties.